kristinemlarson/gnssrefl/docs/pages/contributions_questions.md

 ## How you can help improve this code

 - Archives frequently change their file transfer protocols.
 If you find one in <code>gnssrefl</code> that doesn't work anymore, please fix it and let us know.
 Please test that it works for both older and newer data.

 - If you would like to add an archive, please do so.
-Use the existing code in gps.py as a starting point.
+Use the existing code as a starting point.

 - Check the [issues section](https://github.com/kristinemlarson/gnssrefl/issues) of the repository and look for "help wanted."